 Here are some key areas to think about:

-- Where to Start the Tour? – Do you want to join a tour group when you arrive in Lima, or do you want to travel to Cusco independently and take it from there?
+- Where to Start Touring? – Do you want to join a tour group when you arrive in Lima, or do you want to travel to Cusco independently and take it from there?

-- Budget or Luxury?
+- Economical or Luxury?
 There are some luxurious Machu Picchu tours to choose from, but maybe you are happy with a simpler, more economical option?
+The main difference is the train choice and hotel options, 3* or above.

-- Extended Tours: A standard short tour will take you straight to Machu Picchu and then back to your hotel.
-Alternatively, book an extended tour package and spend a few pre-planned days exploring the numerous sites around Cusco and the Sacred Valley.
+- Extended /Customized Tours: A standard short tour will take you straight to Machu Picchu by train and then back to your hotel.
+Alternatively, you can book an Customized Tour Package which includes all of the place you want to see.
+It is for those that want to explore more of the numerous sites around Cusco and the Sacred Valley.

 Tip 3: Choose a Tour Company